7 Tips for Growing an Organic GardenTypes of gardens

 7 Steps to Organic Gardening

 If you’re trying to get organic certification, you need to be incredibly strict with your methods.
-But for the aspiring organic home gardener, here are some general steps that can get you to your goals.
+But for the aspiring organic home gardener, here are some general steps to get you to your goals.

 - Build healthy soil.
 Build on your success from the ground up.
 Getting your soil tested is a great first start.
 Millions of organisms live in healthy soil and contribute to its microbiome.